Myeong-dong: Description

-Seoul's financial hub is divided between here and Yeouido where the Korea Stock Exchange is located.
+Seoul's financial hub is divided between Myeong-dong and Yeouido where the Korea Stock Exchange is located.
 Major insurance, securities, financial services companies, and investment firms with headquarters in Myeongdong include Citibank, SK Corporation, Kookmin Bank, Korea Exchange Bank, Lone Star Funds, Sumitomo Mitsui Banking Corporation, AIG Korea Insurance, Hana Bank, and HSBC.
 The Bank of Korea is also in the vicinity.

 Other notable landmarks in Myeongdong include the Chinese Embassy, which was first opened on January 4, 1949.
-YWCA headquarters, UNESCO Hall, Myeongdong Theater, and the oldest Catholic cathedral in Korea, Myeongdong Cathedral.
+YWCA headquarters, UNESCO Hall, Myeongdong Theater, and the oldest Catholic cathedral in Korea: Myeongdong Cathedral.

 Except for early morning and late night delivery hours, the main street and most of the alleys are blocked off for pedestrians to roam freely without being hindered by traffic.

 It has an international school, Seoul Chinese Primary School.

 Luxury shopping

 Myeongdong is one of Seoul's main shopping districts featuring mid-to-high priced retail stores and international brand outlets as well as Korean cosmetics brands.
 It is a particularly popular area for young people and tourists as a center for fashion and sight-seeing.
 Several large shopping centers and department stores are in the district.

-In August 2012, as part of Lotte Department Store's expansion programme into China, a replica of the street of Myeongdong is featured in its new store in Tianjin.
+In August 2012, as part of Lotte Department Store's expansion programme into China, a replica of the street of Myeongdong was featured in its new store in Tianjin.

 The floating population of Myeongdong is estimated to be around 2 million a day and in terms of floorspace rents, Myeongdong is one of the most expensive shopping districts in the world.
 Many hotels, restaurants, cinemas, theaters, and historical sites complete the diverse mixture of the area.
 In a poll of nearly 2,000 foreign visitors, conducted by the Seoul Metropolitan Government in November 2011, stated that 13.4 percent named shopping in Myeongdong as their favorite activity in Seoul.